length

 Lucca to Rome – Via Francigena

-- Explore Medieval UNESCO towns of Lucca, San Gimignano, Siena and Rome
+- Explore medieval Lucca, San Gimignano, Siena and Rome

-- Relax in hot springs at Bagno Vignoni
+- Relax in the hot springs at Bagno Vignoni

-- Views of the Chianti region from the fortified walls of Monteriggioni
+- Enjoy views of the Chianti region from Monteriggioni

 - Trek across the photogenic Crete Senesi and Val d’Orcia